 MEDC's Community Development and Assistance page provides information on the grants and loans offered by MEDC to redevelop Michigan's downtowns and foster historic preservation.
 It also showcases MEDC's Community Guide, a free, in-depth resource for local officials and community developers that identifies current community and economic development tools available within Michigan.

 Michigan Department of Transportation

-MDOT's Grant Programs page lists a number of ongoing funding programs.
+MDOT's Grants Programs page lists a number of ongoing funding programs for transportation-related activities.